mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 **Should Haves**

 1. Should have property mapping behaviours.
 Should allow for white listing for *Common Settings* area (Properties that are fixed for all reductions)
-1. Should allow for renaming of column headings in the table, where the algorithm property names are not a good fit.
 1. Should allow for processing rows via remote launching
 1. Should be easy to opt-in to parts of the above toolkit without having to implement everything.
 There should be default *behaviours* pre-configured.
 For example a `NullTransferStrategy` because transfers are going to be technqiue area specific.
 Another example might be that the `AlgorithmRunningService` is configured to use some `AlgorithmManagerVariant`
 1. Should not assume that the AlgorithmRunningService is synchronous.
 Async behaviour is likely to be introduced, so would be best if the interface was set up to allow polling, or publish-subsribe notifications for completion.